Brett-Kennedy/DatasetTester/README.md

 datasets_tester.collect_data()
 ```

-This will return all datasets identified by the previous call to find_datasets() or find_by_name().
+This will return all datasets identified by the previous call to find_datasets(), find_by_tag(), or find_by_name().
 Alternatively, users may specify to return a subset of the datasets identified, for example:

 ```python
 datasets_tester.collect_data(max_num_datasets_used=5, method_pick_sets='pick_first', keep_duplicated_names=False)